paulfioravanti/steno_chirp/README.md

 # Steno Chirp Application

-This is the codebase for the blog application created during the [Build a real-time Twitter clone with steno using LiveView and Phoenix 1.6][] video.
+This is the codebase for the Twitter-style timeline application created during the [Build a real-time Twitter clone with steno using LiveView and Phoenix 1.6][] video.

 It is the same application created by [Chris McCord][], during his [Build a real-time Twitter clone in 15 minutes with LiveView and Phoenix 1.5][] video.